cvs-health/testaro/README.md

 The standard format of each tool report has two properties:
 - `totals`: an array of 4 integers, representing the counts of issue instances classified by the tool into 4 ordinal degrees of severity.
 For example, `[2, 13, 0, 5]` would mean that the tool reported 2 instances at the lowest severity, 13 at the next-lowest, none at the third-lowest, and 5 at the highest.
 - `instances`: an array of objects describing facts about issue instances reported by the tool.
-Insofar as each tool permits, this object has these properties:
+This object has these properties, some of which have empty strings as values when the tool does not provide values:
     - `issueID`: a code identifying the issue
     - `what`: a description of the issue
     - `count` (optional): the count of instances if this instance represents multiple instances
     - `ordinalSeverity`: how the tool ranks the severity of the instance, on a 4-point ordinal scale
+    - `tagName`: upper-case tagName of the affected element
+    - `id`: value of the `id` property of that element
     - `location`: an object with three properties:
         - `doc`: whether the source (`source`) or the browser rendition (`dom`) was tested
         - `type`: the type of location information provided by the tool (`line`, `selector`, or `xpath`)